Study abroad for incoming students

 ||14 September 2020 - 4 June 2021

-The Study Abroad Programme at Brunel University London is intended to allow undergraduates at other colleges and universities an opportunity to take courses across disciplines within the College of Business, Arts and Social Sciences plus Sport Sciences and Psychology from the College of Health and Life Sciences.
+The Study Abroad Programme at Brunel University London is intended to allow undergraduates at other colleges and universities an opportunity to take courses across disciplines within the College of Business, Arts and Social Sciences plus Sport Sciences and Psychology from the College of Health, Medicine and Life Sciences.

 Please make provisional module choices from the Directory of International Mobility Modules.
 You will have the opportunity to discuss your choices during the first week of term, and can alter the modules you have selected.
 In order to complete 60 credits per term, you would normally take three modules.